crazyhottommy/scRNAseq-analysis-notes/Seurat_tips.md

 ### log transformation

 **logNormalize in seurat is natural log** https://github.com/satijalab/seurat/issues/171 and `avg_diff` in the `FindMarkers` output is also natural log https://github.com/satijalab/seurat/issues/77

+### some notes from Sophia Liang in Dulac lab

+* I run Jackstraw to determine how many PCs to use, instead of looking at each PCHeatmaps.
+I found it gives better cluster results and now use it before each clustering step.

+*  In Seurat, the default neighboring number to group when running a tSNE is 30.
+Stephen used an iteration procedure and found 8 to 12 neighbors will give finer clusters for the inhibitory and excitatory neurons data sets, respectively.